LeeWannacott/image-annotation-tool/README.md

 # image-selector-opencv-python
 ```
 This program is designed to speed up preprocessing of image data.
-Helping the user can get to the data science modelling step faster.
+Helping the user to get to the data science modelling step faster.
-It helps with image selection and putting bounding boxes on images.
+It allows image selection and putting bounding boxes on a span of images.

 The program reads frames/images from a video resizes the original images down into a grid.
 Allows the user to select a span of images and tag the images with text.